-If a Biology PhD student wishes to pursue thesis research with an advisor in another department, that advisor must first agree to follow these guidelines, or any modification of these guidelines, as specified by the Department of Biology.
-The Graduate Program

-Assistant will contact advisors outside of the Department of Biology to obtain such agreement prior to the student joining a lab in another department.
+If a Biology PhD student wishes to pursue thesis research with an advisor in another department, that advisor must first agree to follow the requirements, guidelines, and conventions for attainment of a PhD in the Department of Biology, as specified in The Biology Graduate Student Handbook (current edition).
+The Graduate Program Assistant will contact advisors outside of the Department of Biology to obtain such agreement prior to the student joining a lab in another department.